 - Mental Health, Schooling and Genetic Predisposition: June GLO Discussion Paper of the Month and other June GLO Research Papers

 Author Archives: admin

-The GLO Discussion Paper of the Month in March finds that girls living in localities with return migrants in Mali are less likely to be circumcised.
-This effect is driven mainly by the returnees from Côte d’Ivoire, suggesting that, in … Continue reading
+A recent GLO Discussion Paper found that girls living in localities with return migrants in Mali are less likely to be circumcised.
+This effect is driven mainly by the returnees from Côte d’Ivoire, suggesting that, in addition to punitive action … Continue reading